Do you have extended health benefits? We offer direct billing to many insurance companies for Acupuncture services, including:

 - Many benefit plans follow their own “Usual & Customary Fee” guide; the cost of your treatment may be higher than this amount, resulting in an out of pocket expense.

 - Many benefit plans have a coinsurance amount; for example, they will pay 80% of the treatment cost, and you would be responsible for the remaining 20% as an out of pocket expense.
 This varies widely between plans, so please check with your benefit provider to verify your coinsurance amount.

 - Some plans have a deductible that must be paid out of pocket before claims will be reimbursed.

 - Some plans do not allow assignment of benefits; that is, they will not pay the clinic directly and will send any payment to you instead.
-If this is the case, we must collect payment from you at the time of treatment, but you will not have to submit your receipt again.
+If this is the case, we must collect payment from you at the time of treatment.